This post may contain affiliate links. For more information, see our privacy policy.

 - To prepare in advance, follow the recipe directions through step 5, then place on a sheet pan, cover tightly with foil and refrigerate until ready to grill.

 - If you want to be super organized and enjoy your guests, these skewers can even be grilled in advance.
-When completed, place on a foil lined sheet pan, cool slightly, cover with more foil and refrigerate.
-When ready to serve, warm in the oven (350˚F) for 10 minutes, covered with the foil.
+When completed, place on a foil-lined sheet pan, cool slightly, cover with more foil, and refrigerate.
+When ready to serve, warm in the oven (350ËšF) for 10 minutes, covered with foil.
 Uncover, flip skewers to the opposite side, brush with a bit more barbecue sauce and bake for another 5 minutes (or broil for 2-3 minutes to char a bit).

 - To make these barbecued chicken skewers completely in the oven, follow directions in recipe through step 5.
-Preheat oven to 450˚F. Line a sheet pan with foil, spray lightly with nonstick cooking spray and line up the skewers in a single layer.
-Bake for 10 minutes, turning halfway in between.
-Brush with the bbq sauce and bake for another 10-15 minutes, until the edges of the bacon are nice and crisp.
+Preheat oven to 450ËšF.
+Line a sheet pan with foil, spray lightly with nonstick cooking spray and line up the skewers in a single layer.
+Bake for 10 minutes, turning the dish halfway through.
+Brush with the BBQ sauce and bake for an additional 10-15 minutes, until the edges of the bacon are nicely crisp.

 - A good set of tongs is essential for grilling and especially for grilling skewers and kabobs.
 These 16-inch GRILLHOGS Tongs are not expensive and will last a long time.